SachinBalagam/devTinder/Readme.md

 -> To know when the document is created or updated we need to add timestamps key in the schema

 const userSchema = mongoose.Schema({firstname:{type:string}.........},{timestamps:true})

+-> To validate email is important because is user trying to register with some dummy data, we should not make him to register. so we need a email validator

+npm i validator

+import validator from 'validator' validator.isEmail('your_email') -> return true or false -> we can write this in schema level validation or API level validation as you wish.
+-> we can also check many other validations from the above validator module like we can check if weather give photoUrl is valid url or not -> validator.isURL(value) we can add password validations
+-> validator.isStrongPassword(value)